The Impact of AI on Legal Training and Development

 For Lawyers and Aspiring Partners

-• Own your development: Seek exposure to client relationships, strategy, and judgment-driven work, so the areas AI can’t replace.
+Own your development: Seek exposure to client relationships, strategy, and judgment-driven work, so you can focus on the areas AI can’t replace.

 For Law Firms and In-House Teams